favonia/cloudflare-ddns/README.markdown

 ## 🕵️ Privacy

-By default, public IP addresses are obtained via [CloudFlare’s debugging interface](https://1.1.1.1/cdn-cgi/trace).
+By default, public IP addresses are obtained through [CloudFlare’s via DNS-over-HTTPS](https://developers.cloudflare.com/1.1.1.1/dns-over-https).
 This minimizes the impact on privacy because we are already using the CloudFlare API to update DNS records.
 You can also configure the tool to use [ipify](https://www.ipify.org) which, unlike the debugging interface, is fully documented.

 ## 🛡️ Security